 This recipe is my riff on the classic pairing of juicy summer melon with feta.
-I've added cherry tomatoes and Persian cucumbers as complementary flavors and textures.
-But what really elevates the salad is the harissa-honey dressing and the mint -- the dressing packs a punch and coats the entire salad with a sweet heat, with the mint providing a fresh, cooling effect.
+I've added cherry tomatoes and Persian cucumbers as complementary flavors and textures, but what really elevates the salad is the harissa-honey dressing and the mint: the dressing packs a punch and coats the entire salad with a sweet heat, while the mint provides a fresh, cooling effect.

 Aside from requiring no cooking, the beauty of this salad is that it can be made ahead and served at room temperature; it'd also be great for a picnic.
-I've suggested measurements below for serving six people -- but really no measuring is required.
-Just use equal parts of melon, tomato, and cucumber, and crumble as much or little feta on top as you'd like.
+I've suggested measurements below for serving six people, but really, no measuring is required.
+Just use equal parts melon, tomato, and cucumber, and crumble as much or as little feta on top as you'd like.
 For the harissa-honey dressing, taste your harissa first because the amount of heat varies tremendously by brand. —EmilyC

-- fleur de sel (or other sea salt) + freshly ground black pepper
+Fleur de sel (or other sea salt) and freshly ground black pepper

 Mix the cantaloupe, cherry tomatoes, cucumbers, mint, and feta in a bowl.

 In a small bowl, whisk the extra-virgin olive oil with the harissa and honey.